 - Any unfixed tissue or organs (other than intact skin) from a human (living or dead)

 - HIV-containing cell or tissue cultures, organ cultures, and HIV or HBV-containing culture medium or other solutions

 - Blood, organs, or other tissues from experimental animals infected with HIV or HBV

-- Hepatitis B vaccination is strongly recommended for employees who have occupational exposure to BBP.
-The vaccination is provided at no cost to the employee by UT Dallas Occupational Health Program.
+- Hepatitis B vaccination is strongly recommended for personnel who have occupational exposure to BBP.
+The vaccination is provided at no cost to the individual through the UT Dallas Occupational Health Program.